hellerve/blog/wip/The_Carp_Compiler,_(as_of_2017).md

 specialized code, as well as change the code to use the specialized names instead.

+This is where the generation of dependencies kicks in; dependencies are returned from type inference if additional specialized functions need to be generated.

+This leads us to the last item on our list: memory management.

 #### Memory management

+The `ManageMemory` module is responsible for finding out if and when any destructors/deleters are needed.
+Like the type inference, concretizer, and evaluator, it is yet another tree walking function<sup><a href="#5">5</a>
+</sup>.

+Now, I haven’t actually worked on this module all that much yet, either, so you’ll have to do with what I observed and what I found out by having Erik explain its magic to me.
+Pardon if this is not as instructive as you’d hope.

+// TODO: actually talk about it.

 ## Emitting C

+While Erik would like the compiler to use an LLVM backend at one point I personally am a fan of the C backend.
+Partly this is because it emits fairly legible code and, all things considered, it is easier for me to read C than assembly or LLVM IR, and partly because it doesn’t lock us into the LLVM framework.
+Also, I’ve found the Haskell bindings to LLVM unbearable, and I’m not alone: when I gave an introductory workshop into LLVM while at the [Recurse Center](http://recurse.com/), I told people that using it might not be the best idea.
+One of the people there did not heed my advice and he emerged six weeks later, [battle-hardened and weary](https://jaseemabid.github.io/2017/07/04/compiler.html).
+But enough of the future, let’s talk about now!

+The emitted C code is all put into one file called `out/main.c`.
+This file is split into three acts, like any good piece of dramaturgy: first come the types, a dramatis personae of our play; then the declarations, like an overture, serving as an exposition of what is about to happen; and then the definitions show us what they got.
+All the file’s a stage, and all the definitions are mere players.
+Let me talk about types and declarations first, and then we will have a word about definitions.

+### Types & declarations

+For both types and declarations, the process—and indeed the function—we are using is the same: first we sort the bindings in the environment, ranking them based on their dependencies, then we will convert them to declarations.
+The only difference is what kind of environment we are operating on.
+For declarations this will be the regular environment `Env`, and for types the type environment `TypeEnv`.

+Sorting the bindings is relatively easy; all of the objects have a base score, where this base score is a bit higher for modules than for values.
+Type definitions and aliases are ranked based on their dependency depth, i.e. how many other types they have references to internally and how those, in turn, score.
+We then sort them lowest first and proceed to convert them to declarations.

+There are some nooks and crannies to the way how declarations are generated—we don’t generate anything for generic types for instance, because we already specialized—, but the basic idea is that for regular definitions we generate function heads for functions and left hand sides of assignments for value definitions.

+Types are a little more complex, because we generate both the struct and the `typedef` at the same time.
+There, we will go through the members one by one, get the type we inferred for it, convert it to C, and mangle the name of the member.
+Generally, whenever we emit a Lisp symbol in C, we will first mangle the name.
+Mangling is in this case just a simple string replacement that will replace certain characters that are not allowed in C names with their all-caps name, surrounded by underscores.
+This means, for instance, that the omnipresent dash `-` will become `_MINUS_`.

+That is all there is to emitting declarations and types.
+Let’s move on to definitions!

+### Definitions

+// TODO

 ## Compiling C

+// TODO

 ## Fin

+We talked about a lot of stuff today.
+While Carp certainly is a complex piece of machinery, it works msot of its magic in a surprisingly straightforward and concise way.
+The whole compiler is just under 5000 lines of code long, and you can definitely read through it yourself if you want or need to.
+Its simplicity both comes from a relatively simple—meaner spirits than I am might even call it limited—language design and the absence of—at this point surely premature—optimizations.

+I hope I’ve whetted your appetite to jump into Carp, or even to look around its compiler internals.
+If you need advice or just want to chat, you can find all of us on Gitter; alternatively, Erik is [on Twitter](https://twitter.com/e_svedang) and my e-mail address should be floating around here somewhere!

+See you around next time, when we talk about how to use Carp’s C interface!

 #### Footnotes